Page 1 of 30 for the letter S in the Spanish-English dictionary

 sacar a colación a-algn/algo [col.]to mention sb./sth.

-sacar a relucir los trapos sucios en público [fig.] [discutir asuntos privados o vergonzosos en público]
+sacar a relucir los trapos sucios en público [locución] [discutir asuntos privados o vergonzosos en público]to air one's dirty linen in public [idiom] [to discuss private or embarrassing matters in public]

 sacar algo [conseguir]to source sth. [obtain]